MicrosoftDocs/power-pages-docs/power-pages-docs/configure/build-progressive-web-apps.md

     | App icon | The icon for the app that will appear on the mobile device and in the app store.<br>**Note:** Supports .jpg, .jpeg, .png formats with a maximum upload size of 5mb.
 Size of icon must be 512 &times; 512 pixels. |

     > [!NOTE]
-    > After customizing the PWA, select **Preview** to clear the cache.
-This will cause changes to be reflected instantly.
+    > Depending on your browser, it might take few moments for you to see your changes to reflect.
+After customizing the PWA, select **Preview** to clear the cache of your site.

 ## Define offline behavior